qri-io/rfcs/text/0032-access_command.md

 The actual process of moving data around is the subject of another RFC on pushing and pulling.
 In this RFC we tackle how to manage publication status of a dataset.

-This RFC proposes four concrete changes:
+This RFC proposes five changes:
-* create a new `access` subcommand to view & edit access control for users & datasets
+1. create a new `access` subcommand to view & edit access control for users & datasets
-* move `publish` and `unpublish` into access, changing both commands to edit _only_ `list` visibility (not push data)
+2. move `publish` and `unpublish` into access, changing both commands to edit _only_ `list` visibility (not push data)
-* rename `publish/unpublish` to `visibile/hidden`.
+3. rename `publish/unpublish` to `visible/hidden`.
-* add an `info` command under access to show access info for a dataset
+4. add an `info` command under access to show access info for a dataset
-* pushing to the registry automatically runs "publish". dropping from the registry automatically unpublishes
+5. default to setting a dataset to `visible` on push to any remote

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation